 If there’s one kitchen appliance I can’t live without, it’s my slow cooker.
-I don’t use it every week but when I want a meal that takes no effort and will be enjoyed by everyone, a pot of chili or pulled pork simmered to perfection in the slow cooker is always a hit.
+I don’t use it every week, but when I want a meal that takes no effort and will be enjoyed by everyone, a pot of chili or pulled pork simmered to perfection in the slow cooker is always a hit.

 When you have time, use the slow cooker setting to make tender and succulent stews, roasts, desserts and more.
 When you’re in a rush, the pressure cooker setting whips up everything from buttery mashed potatoes to sensational sauces or stews in just minutes!

-But it was the pressure cooker setting I really wanted to try, so I decided to see if I could whip up a tasty Bolognese sauce (typically an all-day process) in just thirty minutes with help from the Breville Fast Slow Pro!
+But it was the pressure cooker setting I really wanted to try, so I decided to see if I could whip up a tasty and easy Bolognese sauce (typically an all-day process) in just thirty minutes with help from the Breville Fast Slow Pro!

-Hearty 30-Minute Bolognese Sauce
+Easy 30-Minute Bolognese Sauce

 - 1 lb. ground beef

-- 1 can 28 oz. diced tomatoes drained
+- 1 can 28 oz. diced tomatoes, drained

-- 1/2 cup white onion chopped
+- 1/2 cup white onion, chopped

-- 6 slices bacon diced
+- 6 slices bacon, diced

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

 - 1 tbsp.
 Worcestershire sauce